History of CNN: Launch

 Three and a half years before CNN's launch, in December 1976, Ted Turner turned his Atlanta, Georgia independent station WTCG into one of the original satellite-distributed television channels, leasing a transponder on RCA's Satcom 1 geostationary satellite.
 The Cable News Network was intended to be distributed on RCA's new Satcom 3, which was lost on its launch date of December 7, 1979.
 Because replacement transmission capacity was not readily available, the Turner Broadcasting System filed suit against RCA seeking use of another communications satellite and $35.5 million in damages.
 On March 5, Turner announced that a consent order had been worked out with RCA in federal court, allowing CNN to begin operations on June 1 as scheduled, using a transponder on Satcom 1.

 The network launched on Sunday, June 1, 1980, at 6:00 p.m.
 Eastern Time with an original staff of 300 employees based at its headquarters in Atlanta, and bureaus in Chicago, Dallas, Los Angeles, New York City, San Francisco and Washington, D.C.
 The station first pictured a shot of the CNN logo on a red background bar with a 750 hertz beep tone followed by silence.
-Afterwards, the inaugural broadcast on the channel was an introduction by Ted Turner.
+Afterwards, the inaugural broadcast on the channel was an introduction by Ted Turner.Turner declared that CNN would only sign on once (at the launch) and would not sign off until the end of the world, which they would cover live.
+He even commissioned the doomsday tape that would be broadcast by the last employee in the event of a global catastrophe scenario, in which a band played the hymn Nearer, My God, to Thee, which is the song said to have been played on the Titanic when it sank.

-Following the introduction and a pre-recorded version of "The Star-Spangled Banner" (which was a tradition whenever a new Turner-owned network launched) that was played afterward officially opening based at its headquarters in Atlanta and bureaus in Chicago, Dallas, Los Angeles, New York City, San Francisco and Washington, D.C. the husband and wife team of Dave Walker and Lois Hart as very first news anchored the channel's very first newscast.
+Following the introduction and a pre-recorded version of "The Star-Spangled Banner" (which was a tradition whenever a new Turner-owned network launched) that was played afterward officially opening the husband and wife team of Dave Walker and Lois Hart as they news anchored the channel's very first newscast.
 Among the first segments was an interview with then-President Jimmy Carter by Daniel Schorr.
 And to let "the undecided voter … hear the issues debated by all three leading candidates" in the second 1980 presidential debate, Schorr read the debate questions to John B. Anderson.
 CNN then aired Anderson's live responses along with tape delay of Carter and Ronald Reagan's responses, despite technical difficulties.
 In April 1981, CNN successfully sued the Big Three television networks and the Reagan administration for equal representation in the White House press corps.

 On January 1, 1982, the channel launched a spin-off network called CNN2, which was subsequently renamed Headline News (HLN) the following year in January 1983.